Normalization Layers Are All That Sharpness-Aware Minimization Needs: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In recent years the method of sharpness-aware minimization (SAM) \cite{Foret2021} has risen to prominence due to its demonstrated effectiveness and the community's long-standing interest in flat minima.
-In this work we show that only applying SAM to the normalization layers (\textit{SAM-ON}) -- less than $0.1\%$ of the total parameters -- can significantly enhance performance compared to regular SAM (\textit{SAM-all}).
+In this work we show that only applying SAM to the normalization layers (\textit{SAM-ON}) -- typically less than $0.1\%$ of the total parameters -- can significantly enhance performance compared to regular SAM (\textit{SAM-all}).
 We show results on CIFAR and ImageNet for ResNet and Vision Transformers with BatchNorm and Layernorm, respectively.
 Although the use of sparsified perturbations was recently shown to benefit generalization \cite{Mi2022}, we show that the success of \textit{SAM-ON} cannot be attributed to sparsity alone: targeting the normalization layers clearly improves over other masked sparsity approaches.

 We find that while \textit{SAM-ON} outperforms \textit{SAM-all} in almost all settings, the optimal SAM variant to use varies.
 We do not see a consistent benefit of using reparameterization-invariant perturbation models compared to variants with fewer invariances.
-In particular, we find that layerwise $\ell_2$ (a new variant) in combination with \textit{SAM-ON} reaches the highest accuracy for many settings.
+In particular, we find that layerwise $\ell_2$ in combination with \textit{SAM-ON} reaches the highest accuracy for many settings.

-While \textit{SAM-ON} improves generalization, it actually increases sharpness.
+{While \textit{SAM-ON} improves generalization, it loses some of SAM's sharpness-reducing qualities.
 Although perhaps surprising given SAM's original motivation, this finding relates naturally to the literature. \cite{Andriushchenko2023} find that sharpness does not always correlate well with generalization performance.
 Further, \cite{Andriushchenko2022} question if sharpness is the sole driving factor behind SAM's success in enhancing generalization.
-We lend support to this question, showing that SAM-like methods can increase sharpness yet generalize better.
+We lend support to this question, showing that SAM-like methods can generalize better, without significant sharpness reduction.}

 In summary, we demonstrate benefits of SAM beyond reducing sharpness and highlight the special role played by the normalization layers.
 More investigation into the interplay of SAM and other aspects of training are needed to fully understand where the methods gains come from.